DigitalDenCloud/serverless-web-application-backend/README.md

 ### Github Actions
 ------------------
 This project has a CI/CD pipeline on GitHub Actions workflow.
+View the complete workflow [HERE](.github/workflows/workflow.yml)

 The pipeline performs automated testing, building, and deployment of the application in response to code changes pushed to the main or dev branches.
 The pipeline consists of three jobs, each with its own set of steps, that are executed in a sequential manner.